pedrofolim/devbox/howtos/howto.jre6.md

-# Getting Java 6 on Mac OS 10.8.5
+# Getting Java 6 on Mac OS 10.8

 Apple no longer bundles Java with OS X, but you can fetch a version from their support site.

 These steps are for getting the default Java SE Runtime Environment 6 from Apple's support site.
 Newer versions will come from Oracle.

-These instructions are valid (last tested) as of July 13, 2014.
+These instructions are valid as of July 13, 2014 and tested with OS X 10.8.3.

 ## Assumptions